 This is a rough indication of what to expect over the course.
 However sometimes the structure of the days may alter depending on the nature of the group and weather.

 On the first day we will set the context.
-Explore how you develop an approach to creating abstracted paintings inspired by Sandra Blow with a focus on using collage as part of your painting.
+Explore how you develop an approach to creating abstracted work inspired by Sandra Blow with a focus on using collage.
 This will include studying images of her work with discussions on her background and influences.
 In the afternoon experiment with her technique of working with positive and negative spaces in monochrome.

 Begin to work with flat colour as well as textured images inspired by Sandra Blow.
 We will visit Tate St Ives to see original work before creating a series of work inspired by this visit.
 Working through a series, as Sandra did, learn to look carefully at possible compositions.

 Make your own textures and coloured papers to give an individual slant to your work.
 Develop a single piece through the day and introduce other unexpected and everyday materials that can lift and animate your painting.
 Further development of your own exploration with overlaying with paint and other unexpected materials.